drizzle-team/drizzle-studio-npm/README.md

-# Drizzle Studio package 📦
+# Drizzle Studio NPM Package 📦
 If you're looking for a Drizzle Studio NPM package to install into your product - you're in the right place.
 ![image](https://github.com/drizzle-team/drizzle-studio-npm/assets/4045375/9ac739e0-ec3d-4902-840d-abb3b71e3f17)